 Vitamin D in pregnancy

-Vitamin D regulates the amount of calcium and phosphate in the body, these are needed to keep bones and teeth healthy.
+Vitamin D regulates the amount of calcium and phosphate in the body, which are needed to keep bones, teeth and muscles healthy.

 Iron in pregnancy